Flexible Covariate Adjustments in Regression Discontinuity Designs: Introduction

-Our results are qualitatively similar to those that have been obtained for efficient influence function (EIF) estimators of the population average treatment effect in simple randomized experiments with known and constant propensity scores \citep[e.g.,][]{wager2016high}.
+Our theoretical results are qualitatively similar to those that have been obtained for efficient influence function (EIF) estimators of the population average treatment effect (ATE) in simple randomized experiments with known and constant propensity scores \citep[e.g.,][]{wager2016high}.
 Such parallels arise because EIF estimators are also based on a moment function that is globally invariant with respect to a nuisance function.
-In fact, we argue that our RD estimator is in many ways a direct analogue of the EIF estimator, and that the variance it achieves under the optimal adjustment function is similar in structure to the semiparametric efficiency bound in simple randomized experiments.
+In fact, we argue that our RD estimator is in many ways a direct analogue of the EIF estimator, and that its asymptotic variance under the optimal adjustment function is similar in structure to the semiparametric efficiency bound for the ATE in simple randomized experiments.

-Through simulations, we also show that our theoretical findings provide very good approximations to our estimators' finite sample behavior.
-We also show that our approach can yield meaningful efficiency gains in empirical practice: we revisit the analysis of the effect of the antipoverty program Progresa/Opportunidades in Mexico on consumption, and find that a machine learning version of our flexible covariate adjustments reduce the standard error by up to 15.7\% relative to an estimator that does not use covariate information.